 Many offices allow employees to decorate their cubicles for the holidays.
 Some companies even provide employees with various decorating supplies and hold contests for the best displays.
-Whether you want to go all out with a splashy theme or are just looking for a few Christmas touches, these projects will have your cubicle looking fun and festive for the holidays.
+Whether you want to go all out with a splashy theme or are just looking for a few Christmas touches to brighten up the workspace, these projects will have your cubicle looking fun and festive for the holidays.

 Classic Christmas Hearth

 A classic Christmas design includes garland, a wreath or two, strings of lights, and a cozy hearth.
 With LED candles, it's easy to create that homey feeling of candle glow.
 This theme is best suited to larger cubicles with some extra space to work with.
 You'll need one full cubicle wall to set up your display.